 It might have been an interesting and worthwhile detour but it was past 16:00 and I thought it likely that the House and Interpretive Center would be closed or about to close by the time I arrived.
 I drove on.

 When I crossed into Tipton County I passed a sign that read “Tipton County Birthplace of Isaac Hayes.”
-I don’t know whether the recording artist and composer of the score for the movie Shaft is honored in any other way in the county but he has a sign.
+I don’t know whether the county honors the recording artist and composer of the score for the movie Shaft in any other way but he has a sign.
 I drove on.

 After a long day of driving on, I reached Memphis.
-I don’t eat pork I had to try Memphis Barbeque.
-Based on Trip Advisor reviews and, given a fortunate proximity to my hotel, I went to Corky’s.
+I don’t eat pork but I had to try Memphis Barbeque.
+Based on its fortunate proximity to my hotel, I went to Corky’s.
 It was well past 19:00 and the restaurant was still busy.
 I took this as a good sign.
 I ordered half a chicken.
 Though it was tasty, I’ll stick with my local pollo a la brasa as the superior choice.
 I did enjoy the High Cotton Saison beer, though.

 Tomorrow, I’ll explore the city that calls itself the Home of the Blues and the Birthplace of Rock and Roll.